12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

 9) Go to Pilgramunna for a scenic seaside experience

 This spot sits between the mouth of a creek system and sand dunes, it’s both gorgeous and peaceful.
-Pilgramunna beach is a great place to walk or fish.
+Pilgramunna Beach is a great place to walk or fish.
 On the right tides, you can even launch a small boat from the shore.

 10) Watch the birds in Mangrove Bay